Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - Which Sauna Is Better for You?

-- Heat source: Infrared saunas use light-based infrared panels that heat the body directly.
+- Heat source: Infrared saunas use light-based infrared panels that create a more direct heat experience.
 Traditional saunas use a heater and sauna stones to warm the air.

 - Temperature: Infrared typically runs around 120–140°F (49–60°C).
 Traditional saunas often operate between 170–190°F (77–88°C).